-A nomination form (PDF, 125KB) is available for those interested in nominating a colleague or friend.
+A nomination form (DOC, 41KB) is available for those interested in nominating a colleague or friend.

-Nominated teachers are asked to provide the following:
+Nominated teachers are asked to provide the following in one PDF:

 - Three letters of support, one from each of the following categories.
 Letters should attest to teacher’s commitment to academic and professional excellence, passion for teaching, and/or impact on student learning.
 Letters must be separate from nomination form.

 - Superintendent, principal or administrator.

 - A two-day lesson plan designed for a topic in psychology.
 The plan must:

 - Contain appropriate content and be accurate.

 - Explicitly address and be correlated to the National Standards for High School Psychology Curricula.

 - Include any activities and demonstrations used.
 If making adaptations to another colleague's lesson or teacher resource materials, please cite.
 Also, cite any other resources used including journal articles, textbooks and/or other scholarly materials.